dtudk/pythonsupport-page/docs/workshops/index.rst

 .. _workshops:

-Workshops -- Computational Thinking
+Workshops -- Programming concepts
 ===================================

-The Python installation support offers introductory drop-in workshops focused on computational thinking.
+The Python installation support offers introductory drop-in workshops focused on concepts in programming.
 These workshops are designed for students taking programming courses and aim to help them understand the logic behind program flow.